michaellenahan/drupal-8-user-guide-drupalcamp-schwerin-2017/README.md

-# Drupal 8 User Guide - let's have a German Translation
+# Drupal 8 User Guide - an on-ramp to the Drupal Learning Curve

 These are the slides for a talk given at Drupalcamp Schwerin on Saturday 21 October 2017: